joyboseroy/agentic-diffusion-sim/README.md

 > **Attribution Bias in Philosophical Knowledge Graphs: Corpus Frequency versus Temporal Sourcing**
 > Joy Bose — arXiv:2606.29070

+This is a follow-up to the original dataset paper:

+> **Darshana Graph: A Parallel Commentary Corpus for Comparative Indian Philosophy, with Stylometric and Exploratory Graph Analyses**
+> Joy Bose — arXiv:2606.18222

 The paper argues that corpus-frequency attribution systematically misattributes philosophical concepts to later, textually dominant schools, demonstrates this using the [darshana-graph](https://huggingface.co/datasets/joyboseroy/darshana-graph), and shows that temporal attribution enables a new class of cross-tradition structural analysis.

 ---